 Birkerød MUN society is a student run group that meets every one to two weeks.
 MUN stands for Model United Nations and it is an opportunity for students to im-merse themselves and participate in simulated debate sessions of the real UN.
 MUN interests a great variety of people.
 Some join because they want to study po-litics as a career, some because it sounds fun, and others to practice vital skills such as public speaking, planning, collaboration, on the spot thinking, and more.
 The immediate goal for MUN is to ready students for the school’s conference, BIG-MUN, and hopefully in the process help build up some students into becoming the real world problem solvers that the world needs.

 There is never a dull moment in MUN society.
-MUN is training the next generation of world leaders by creating an interest in current real world events and problems then asking them:
+MUN is training the next generation of world leaders, by creating an interest in current real world events and problems, to then ask them:

 “How would you fix this?”